Unst is the northernmost inhabited island in Shetland. It can be reached by plane or by ferry from Gutcher on Yell.

 - Bordastubble Standing Stone – the largest standing stone in Shetland (probably of glacial origin,) Bordastubble Standing Stone is 3.5m high.

-- The Keen of Hamar National Nature Reserve is well worth a look – 74 acres of sub-arctic desert – small fragments of rock giving the landscape a lunar-like appearance.
+- The Keen of Hamar National Nature Reserve is well worth a look.
+This is 74 acres of sub-arctic desert, covered in small fragments of rock which give the landscape a lunar-like appearance.
 This bleak desert of debris is home to some of the rarest plants in Britain.

 - Getting to Unst by travelling through the neighbouring island of Yell is relatively easy.
 However, the ferries are usually very busy in summer.
 If you are travelling by car we would advise that you book ahead.